2021-22 Judge: Alex Espinoza • DEADLINE EXTENDED: FEBRUARY 28, 2022

 - Manuscripts can be in the form of fiction or creative non-fiction, including memoir, essays, stories, and multi-genre or hybrid works.

 - Manuscripts should be between 150 to 300 typed pages, double-spaced in Times New Roman, 12-point font.
 Longer works of up to 500 pages may be submitted in proposal form only, with excerpt, table of contents, and synopsis.
-However, work must be complete in order to be considered.
 No in-progress manuscripts will be considered.

 - Submissions will be read blind, so do not include any contact information on the manuscript itself.

-- Only entries submitted via Inlandia’s Submittable account will be accepted.
+- Entries must be submitted via Inlandia’s Submittable account.

 - Manuscripts can be under consideration by other publishers, but the winning writer must agree to withdraw their entry from consideration by other publishers.
 There will be no refunds of entry fees.

-- Any U.S. writer may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
+- Any U.S. writer of Hispanic, Latino/a/x, or Chicana/o/x descent who has not previously published a book of fiction or creative nonfiction/hybrid works may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
 Additionally, anyone currently serving in the Inlandia Institute in the last two years, either as an employee or on the Inlandia Institute Board of Directors, or is a close family member of the above, is not eligible.

 Inlandia Institute abides by the CLMP Contest Code of Ethics, as written by the Community of Literary Magazines and Presses: “The Community of Literary Magazines and Presses believes that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
 Intent to act ethically, clarity of guidelines, and transparency of process form the foundation of an ethical contest.”